kind2-mc/kind2/doc/usr/source/home.rst

 `Kind 2 <http://kind.cs.uiowa.edu/>`_ \ is a multi-engine, parallel,
 SMT-based automatic model checker for safety properties of Lustre programs.

+Kind 2 is a command-line tool.
-Kind 2 takes as input a Lustre file annotated with properties to be proven invariant (see :ref:`Lustre Input <2_input/1_lustre>`), and outputs which of the properties are true for all inputs, as well as an input sequence for those properties that are falsified.
+It takes as input a Lustre file annotated with properties to be proven invariant (see :ref:`Lustre Input <2_input/1_lustre>`), and outputs which of the properties are true for all inputs, as well as an input sequence for those properties that are falsified.
 To ease processing by